Khushil-21/Jarvis/README.md

 # Jarvis

-A Personal Voice Assistant Build in Python
+A Personal Voice Assistant Build in Python.